opentok/OpenTok-Ruby-SDK/README.md

 Use this method to get information of a OpenTok stream, or all streams in a session.
 For example, you can call this method to get information about layout classes used by an OpenTok stream.

-To get information of a specific stream in a session , do `stream = opentok.streams.find(session_id, stream_id)`.
+To get information of a specific stream in a session, do `stream = opentok.streams.find(session_id, stream_id)`.
 The return object is a `Stream` object and you can access various stream properties as shown in the following example (using RSpec notations):
 ```ruby